devneelesh921/Documentation/OT MS Understanding/Redis/Redis Documentation/README.md

-## Redis in OT-Microservices Application

-In the OT-Microservices application, the three APIs (Employee, Attendance, Salary) use a single Redis instance to enhance performance, even though the front-end doesn’t connect directly to Redis.
-Each API stores commonly accessed data in Redis, allowing them to quickly retrieve information without repeatedly querying the database, which makes the response times faster.
-Redis also allows the APIs to share data with each other, so they don't have to make the same API calls repeatedly.
-Additionally, Redis helps keep the data up-to-date in real time, ensuring that the APIs provide consistent and accurate information to the front-end.
-This approach improves the overall efficiency of the system and reduces backend delays.

 # Redis Documentation

 | **Author**            | **Created on** | **Version** | **Last updated by**       | **Last edited on** | **Reviewer**      |